Nexmo/comms-router/nexmo-apps/README.md

 The application requires settings file to be provided with the following keys:

-- `comms.routerUrl` - The URL of the Comms Router API
+- `app.commsRouterUrl` - The URL of the Comms Router API
 - `app.callbackBaseUrl` - The URL of the application where Comms Router will send callbacks

 #### JVM Parameter